Guide to Git™ — Host Git Repositories on a cPanel Account

 With the appropriate permissions, cPanel accounts can host Git repositories.
 Git’s version control software tracks changes in a system of files that multiple users can manage simultaneously.
 This tutorial uses the command line to create or clone a new Git repository, update the repository’s configuration, and clone the repository locally for updates.

-To perform the steps in this tutorial, you must ensure that the following statements are true:
+To perform the steps in this tutorial, you must meet the following requirements:

 • You must possess an active cPanel account with available disk space.